HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### Login

-General users are created by the manager user in the "User Management" of the management interface, and the access mode is the same as that of the manager user.
+General users are created by the manager user in the "[User Management](#user-management)" of the management interface, and the access mode is the same as that of the manager user.

 ![](assets/hotdb-management/image119.png)

-For general users logging in for the first time, HotDB Management forces the password change and the initial password is ["hotdb@hotpu.cn"](mailto:) by default.
+For general users logging in for the first time, HotDB Management forces the password change and the initial password is `hotdb@hotpu.cn` by default.

 ### Cluster selection

 General users enter the Cluster Selection page after logging into HotDB Management successfully.
 If the DR mode is enabled, please refer to the chapter "Compute node cluster selection" in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the display and explanation of the cluster selection page.

-- The compute node cluster displayed is the compute node cluster with access or control privilege owned by the login user.
+The compute node cluster displayed is the compute node cluster with access or control privilege owned by the login user.
 Click on a specific cluster to enter the cluster for viewing and management operations.
 When the cluster compute node and configDB are running normally, the page icon is green (as shown below) and the cluster can be accessed normally.

 ![](assets/hotdb-management/image120.png)

-- When the cluster slave compute node cannot be connected but the configDB is connected properly, the cluster slave compute node is red and abnormal.
+When the cluster slave compute node cannot be connected but the configDB is connected properly, the cluster slave compute node is red and abnormal.

 ![](assets/hotdb-management/image121.png)

-- When the configDB cannot be connected and the compute node is running normally, the bottom configDB connection will display an exception.
+When the configDB cannot be connected and the compute node is running normally, the bottom configDB connection will display an exception.
 When the configDB cannot be connected partially, move the mouse cursor to the "Partial Exception" to display the specific configDB connection exception information.

 ![](assets/hotdb-management/image122.png)

-- When all compute nodes in the cluster and the configDB cannot be connected, the cluster panel is displayed in red.
+When all compute nodes in the cluster and the configDB cannot be connected, the cluster panel is displayed in red.
 When clicking on the cluster panel with the mouse, "Unable to connect" will be displayed and it is unable to enter the cluster.

 ![](assets/hotdb-management/image123.png)